 However, writing too much is also best avoided most of the time.
 Essay-length walls of text are unlikely to be read fully, and may even lead to potential dates seeing you as pretentious or over-sharing.
 A little mystery is good, but you need to include enough information to spark interest.
 Including facts about yourself that raise questions is a great way to start a conversation.

 Overall, it is best to seem laid-back, approachable, and honest.
 Information that can be seen from photos may not need to be in your bio (for example, you don’t need to mention that you like going for cocktails if there are already pictures of you doing this).
 A great bio is concise but informative, includes a dash of humor (although be careful with recycled, copy-and-pasted lines), and raises a question.

 It’s tricky to explain the difference between a great online dating profile and a terrible one without including some examples!
-Take a look at some actual samples below and teh feedback that goes along with it.
+Take a look at some actual samples below and the feedback that goes along with them.
 I think that you’ll quickly get an idea of what’s a good profile example and what is a bad one.

 FEEDBACK: Funny, light-hearted, and self-deprecating.
 This is a good bio.

 Hit me with your best pick-up line 😉

 FEEDBACK: List-based bios can be pretty effective.
 This one is informative and gives an excellent overview of her lifestyle, and the last line shows approachability and humor.